KjellConnelly/react-native-ios-stepper/README.md

 ```

 There is no increment value, as all steppers increment by + or - 1.
 You'll have to do the math yourself.

+## Note

+This component uses a compilation of React-Native components to mimic a UIStepper.
+It does not actually use a USStepper though.